-To conclude, in quasi-brittle materials strength data analysis should be made very carefully and in respect to observed failure modes.
-Following GIBRAT (1930, 1931) 2pLND as RSDM of strength data of quasi-brittle materials can not be generally recommended but is assumed as a representative distribution model with physical background, in particular in materials and stress situations were load-redistribution and step-wise failure can be observed.
+To conclude, in quasi-brittle materials strength data analysis should be made very carefully and in respect to the observed failure modes.
+Following GIBRAT (1930, 1931) 2pLND as RSDM of strength data of quasi-brittle materials can not be generally recommended but it is seen as a representative distribution model with physical background, in particular in materials and stresses were load-redistribution and step-wise failure can be observed.
 Furthermore, current discussions on size effects involve both, serial and parallel system effects.
 It is recommended to differentiate explicitly between both contrary system actions and effects.